ClickHouse/ClickHouse/docs/en/development/build.md

 -   Ninja
 -   C++ compiler: clang-13 or newer
 -   Linker: lld
--   Python (is only used inside LLVM build and it is optional)

 If all the components are installed, you may build in the same way as the steps above.